MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 Microsoft Teams provides a hub for collaboration by bringing together various services including a SharePoint team site.
 Within the Teams experience, users can directly access SharePoint along with the other services.
 Each team is associated with a Microsoft 365 group and Teams uses that group to manage its permissions.

 For scenarios where a SharePoint site is used with Teams, we recommend doing all permission management through Teams.
 As with Microsoft 365 groups, team owners become site owners and team members become site members.
-View-only permissions are managed through the site.

 For details about how SharePoint and Teams interact, see [How SharePoint and OneDrive interact with Microsoft Teams](/microsoftteams/sharepoint-onedrive-interact).